 Law Enforcement Cooperation.
 Unless otherwise required by applicable law, the Organization’s practice will be to require a valid, signed warrant prior to allowing any Law Enforcement including but not limited to, the police, the FBI, and ICE, to enter any facility owned or leased by the Organization where staff, contractors, or volunteers of the Organization work; provided that the Organization may authorize entry by the police or the FBI in emergency circumstances (i.e. medical emergency or a physical safety issue).

 Law Enforcement Cooperation.
-Each Party will cooperate with law enforcement authorities and national security authorities to the full extent required or permitted by applicable Law in matters related to services provided by it under this Agreement, including the production of records, the establishment of new lines or the installation of new services on an existing line in order to support law enforcement or national security operations, and the installation of wiretaps, trap-and-trace facilities and equipment, and dialed number recording facilities and equipment.
-A Party will not have the obligation to inform the other Party or the other Party's end users of actions taken in cooperating with law enforcement or national security authorities, except to the extent required by applicable Law.
+Each Party may cooperate with law enforcement authorities and national security authorities to the full extent required or permitted by applicable Law in matters related to services provided by it under this Agreement, including, the production of records, the establishment of new lines or the installation of new services on an existing line to support law enforcement or national security operations, and the installation of wiretaps, trap-and-trace facilities and equipment, and dialed number recording facilities and equipment.
+A Party will not be obligated to inform the other Party or the other Party's End Users of actions taken in cooperating with law enforcement or national security authorities, except to the extent required by applicable Law.

 Law Enforcement Cooperation.
 Thousands of international agreements, bilateral and multilateral, provide for various forms of law enforcement cooperation.
 The CEC follows the traditional pattern, and it includes detailed provisions on the collection and preservation of evidence to be used in cyber-related prosecutions.
 Expanding the CEC regime to additional states and to additional forms of harmful conduct would enhance its effectiveness.
 This may only be possible, however, if CEC parties agree to join a regime formulated with the participation of non-European states whose support is critical to the successful prevention of cyberattacks and exploitation, and with their concerns in mind.56 It may also be appropriate (and useful in securing consensus) to exclude from any agreement to prohibit certain types of conduct those interceptions and other activities that do no injury to cyber infrastructure and stem from the failure of users to exercise reasonable care.
 As in most treaties calling for the extradition of alleged violators of specified laws of one party found in the territory of another party, member states of a cyber-security regime should be permitted to prosecute alleged violators rather than being required to extradite them.
 This authority enables a party to ensure that prohibited conduct is prosecuted without sending the individual involved to a state that might fail to provide a sufficiently high level of due process, that might impose unacceptably severe punishment, or for any other reason.
 In addition, each state could retain the right to treat alleged criminal behavior as immune from prosecution as political offenses or because non-prosecution is required by its national interests.
 For example, although virtually all states agreed to prohibit aircraft hijacking in treaties to protect civilian aviation, the U.S. and other parties have at times been unwilling to extradite or sometimes even to prosecute individuals for such a serious crime where, for example, the hijacking was done to escape unjust punishment by an oppressive regime.
 Some states will presumably be even less willing to cooperate in an international regime that strengthens the ability of undemocratic governments to prevent and punish political speech or otherwise restrict or deny fundamental human rights.
 A particularly interesting law-enforcement issue is whether states should agree to permit other par- ties to engage in limited, unilateral actions within their territories to prevent or investigate cyberattack...